mikecapsio/texturefast-docs/docs/getting-started-guide.md

 2. Open the texturing workflow.
 3. Describe the material.
 4. Generate and review Base Color.
-5. Extract the available PBR maps.
+5. Extract the full PBR map set.
 6. Download and import them into your DCC or engine.

 ## Before you start